rumkit/Sortzilla/README.md

 # Build

-Checkout/download the repository and the following command from within the solution folder
+Checkout/download the repository and run the following command from within the solution folder

 ```
 dotnet build -c Release